NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 Here, :math:`J` is the Jacobian of the function :math:`f` and :math:`J^T` is its transpose.

-For this particular application, the input variables are either in the local horizontal plane having the triangulated point or the satellite positions and orientations (quaternions).
+For this particular application, the input variables are either the coordinates in the local horizontal ground plane having the triangulated point (two real values for each camera), or the satellite positions and orientations (quaternions), which are 7 real values for each camera.
 The output is the triangulated point in the local North-East-Down coordinates.

 The Jacobian was computed using centered finite differences, with a step size of 0.01 meters for the position and 1e-6